tendermint/atom_one/CALL_TO_ARMS.md

-# Call to Arms for True Cosmonauts
+# Call to Arms of True Cosmonauts

 There comes a time when it becomes evident that the platform we built for the greater good is no longer bound by the principles that we hold so dear.
 These